 Fast forward a year while on the same plant-based diet: my skin took a turn for the worse, I lost my menstrual cycle, and was exhausted.
 I began working with a naturopathic doctor who specialized in hormone health.
 Turns out, my hormones were not the problem: instead, I was diagnosed with Small Intestinal Bacterial Overgrowth (SIBO) – yes, a gut issue.
 My body was speaking to me through my skin health, a common symptom of gut dysfunction.
 I was so concerned about my skin that I didn't even realize how many digestive issues I was dealing with!
 Several months of a strict diet protocol and herbal supplements led to incredible improvements in my skin and digestive issues.
 Yet another form of proof: nutrition is powerful!

 The typical gut-healing diet protocol is far from plant-based.
 Navigating a plant-based gut-friendly diet is a challenge because many plant-based staples are restricted – beans, lentils, gluten, grains, corn, soy, seeds, even some fruits and vegetables.
 But!
 The diet CAN be tailored to focus on plant-based nutrient-dense foods that make us feel good AND improve our health (and taste good, of course!).
 My SIBO journey has given me the tools to help others navigate a plant-forward protocol, address their gut issues, and feel confident in their skin!

-One of the most important things I've leaned is that bio-individualized nutrition is crucial.
+One of the most important things I've learned is that bio-individualized nutrition is crucial.
 Each one of us thrives on a different diet.
 As an engineer by training with a certification in Nutrition Therapy, I balance a scientific and holistic approach.
-I'm here to support you on your wellness journey and help you build long-term healthy living habits!
+I'm here to support you on your wellness journey and help you build long-term healthy habits!

 What is Plant-Based?